 Playwrights, Pioneers and Provocateurs at Smallhythe Place

 Nestled in the garden surrounded by wild flowers is Christopher St. John’s (born Christabel Marshall) writing hut.
 There she wrote political and social plays and stories, and would later wander up to the Priest House where she lived with Edy and Clare Atwood in a ménage a trois.
-From 1 April, the hut will be the home of our new exhibition, Playwrights, Pioneers and Provocateurs, celebrating the diverse work of these three remarkable women.
+Following this exhibition's success in 2017, Playwrights, Pioneers and Provocateurs, will remain on display in the writing hut for 2018, allowing us to continue celebrating the diverse work of these three remarkable women.

 Celebrating our LGBTQ history

 Following in the theatrical footsteps of her mother and resident of Smallhythe Place, Ellen Terry, Edy Craig founded the Pioneer Players.
 The group was dedicated to creating and producing propaganda plays including the ‘Play of Ideas’ which addressed societal issues of the time.

 Edy, Clare and Chris lived extraordinary lives.
 They were part of a thriving community of contemporary LGBT artists and theatre practitioners.
 There was nothing “closeted” about their lives and the feelings and openness about sexuality and gender influenced their pioneering work in a way that's still relevant today.

 The exhibition delves into this work, providing a rare opportunity to learn about the connections between this vibrant group of intriguing women.
 Their lesbian contemporaries and friends included: